This page is under constant development. At present, it contains:

 Can’t read .PDF files (you ought to, you know)?
 Use this free site to download the free software.

 Short fiction submissions;

 Duotrope is a site that provides links to over 5,400 journals, online, print, or both.
 They also provide a story tracker so that you know exactly where each of your stories is and what stage in the submission/publication process it has reached.
-Current costs are $50 or £35.00 per year and this is good value for money.
+Current costs are $50 or £35.00 per year, and this is good value for money.
 You can try out the site with a free trial for 7 days.
-It’ll give you time to understand how the site works and whether it’s for you.
+It’ll give you time to understand how it works and whether it’s for you.

 Society of Authors (UK)

 The Society of Authors is a site for members of this professional society that supports, advises and helps authors in many different areas of their craft.
 If you’re published, and British, you may be eligible to join.